Table of Contents

 Year 7 admission to Reading School for Boys is determined by pupil performance in the 11 Plus exam.
 If you are considering Reading School as an option for your son, you are advised to attend one of the school’s open days.
 At the event, you will be able to take a tour of the school, talk to staff and get a better understanding of the overall admissions process.

-Reading School is one of a number of grammar schools across Berkshire that uses the same 11+ entrance exam administered by CEM (The Centre for Evaluation and Monitoring), which is affiliated to the University of Durham.
+Reading School is one of a number of grammar schools across Berkshire that uses the same 11+ entrance exam administered by CEM (The Centre for Evaluation and Monitoring), which is affiliated to Cambridge Assessment.

 Unfortunately, the school cannot guarantee a place for every pupil that meets the required standard.
 The school is heavily oversubscribed and uses the following criteria to determine place allocation, giving priority to: